 – Shutting down applications also helps reduce the amount of network bandwidth your computer will be trying to use during the meeting, this is especially helpful for those on slower connections

-– Turn off notifications that might pop up from the Skype, Outlook or other installed applications that
+– Turn off notifications that might pop up from the Skype, Outlook or other installed applications that could distract you

 – If you often reach for your phone in times of boredom then make it less accessible.
 Place it in your desk your bag or somewhere, anywhere, less accessible than next to your computer.
 Oh and turn off notifications for all but essential contacts such as your partner or your kid’s school or nursery.